aharonium/opensiddur.org/posts/posts/haggadah-for-pesah-an-english-translation_(eve.feinstein_2013-03-17).html.md

 <td style="vertical-align:top" width="53%"><div class="english">
 In every generation one must view oneself as though one had personally left Egypt, as scripture instructs: “And you shall say to your child on that day, ‘This is because of what the Lord did for me when I left Egypt.’”[foot]Exodus 13:8[/foot]
-It was not only our ancestors that the Holy One, blessed is He, redeemed.
+It was not only our ancestors that the blessed Holy One redeemed.
 Rather, even we were redeemed with them, as scripture says: “And He brought us out of there in order to bring us to and give us the land that He promised our ancestors.”[foot]Deut 6:23[/foot]</div></td>
 </tr>